 Gaslighting

-Gaslighting is someone trying to convince you that you cannot trust your own judgement; you’re better off trusting the gaslighter.
 I’ve come to realise that gaslighting is a problem only if the victim refuses to accept it.
 It is otherwise the basis of a particular kind of civilization.

-In such a civilization, it makes no sense to fight the people who are trying to ‘help’ you.
-You can’t get into trouble for believing what you’re told to believe.
+In such a civilization, people try to help the mentally fragile.
+It makes no sense to fight the people who are trying to ‘help’ you.
+Even if they are tricking you, you can’t get into trouble for believing what you’re told to believe.
 Now the strife has ended.
 There is unity and harmony.
-For a civilization, social cohesion is more important than doing things in the way that makes most sense.
-An army, led by a liar, is more effective than a democratically-organized rabble.

 Paradoxically, a culture of gaslighting is therefore ‘fitter’ than one which is not.
 It gets more stuff done.
 Whether you want that stuff, is again, a subject of gaslighting.